Eddie Brigati: Career

 The (Young) Rascals were inducted into the Rock and Roll Hall of Fame in 1997 and in 2005, the Vocal Group Hall of Fame.
 On June 18, 2009, Brigati (along with partner Cavaliere) was inducted into the Songwriters Hall of Fame.
 On April 24, 2010, Brigati reunited with the other three members of the Rascals.
 They performed at the Kristen Ann Carr benefit (held at New York City's Tribeca Grill).
 The quartet played a set that ran over one hour and featured several of their top hits from the 1960s.

 He reunited with his band-mates in 2012.
 The Rascals appeared at the Capitol Theater in Port Chester, New York for six shows in December 2012 and for fifteen dates at the Richard Rogers Theatre on Broadway (April 15 – May 5, 2013).
 The production was entitled 'Once Upon A Dream' and was produced by long-time Rascals' fans, Steven Van Zandt and his wife Maureen.
-They toured for seven months after Broadway.
-Tour dates included venues in Los Angeles, Philadelphia, Chicago, Phoenix, Clearwater, Jacksonville, Atlanta, Boston, Wantagh (NY), Holmdel (NJ), Atlantic City (NJ), and Toronto, Canada.
+They toured around the country for seven months after Broadway, playing summer amphitheaters and other venues.
+After that, the members of the group went their separate ways again.